 There is something to be said about “experience.”
 People seek out experienced professionals if they’re in need of advice, a diagnosis, or guidance.
 The more experience a person has, it’s assumed the more learned the person is.
 Indeed, life experiences as well as educational experiences help to shape a person along their journey through life.
-Currently, Old Spice has a commercial which, at first viewing, makes you think the spokesperson is speaking about money when he’s actually speaking about experience (Click here to experience it).
+A number of years ago, Old Spice had a commercial which, at first viewing, makes you think the spokesperson is speaking about money, when he’s actually speaking about experience.

-And that’s another definition of “experience” – it is the event itself in which a person participates…”the” experience, if you will.
-When we talk about marketing our schools, much of our attention is focused on enrolling new students – capturing parents with a captivating Web site, giving them a personal tour through our schools, connecting them with other parents, alumni or parishioners who can provide a testimonial to convince them that our school is the correct educational environment for their children.
+And that’s the other important definition of “experience” today – it is the event itself in which a person participates…”the” experience, if you will.
+When we talk about marketing our schools, much of our attention is focused on enrolling new students – capturing parents with a captivating, modern, and responsive Web site, giving them a personal tour through our schools, connecting them with other parents, alumni or parishioners who can provide a testimonial to convince them that our school is the correct educational environment for their children.

 David Mastovich, president of MASsolutions, a Pittsburgh-based marketing and public relations company, has presented the idea that the major factor which drives customer satisfaction is “the experience.”
 Here’s an example –